What’s a Renewable Energy Park?

-Renewable energy park is used to describe a facility with a range of energy generating and storage technologies.
+A Renewable Energy Park is a facility with a range of energy generating and storage technologies.

-Wind turbines will be the main energy generation source at both Robbins Island and Jim’s Plain Renewable Energy Parks.
+Wind turbines will be the main energy generation source at both Jim’s Plain and Robbins Island Renewable Energy Parks.

 When will construction start?